Traversio

 Scenario: you want one local SOCKS proxy, then let curl, a browser, or a database GUI decide whether the next connection should go to 127.0.0.1:8080, db.internal:5432, or some other remote-only service.

-This is still local forwarding, but the target is not fixed in advance.
-The local client chooses it per connection through SOCKS.
+The local client chooses the target per connection through SOCKS.

 ProxyJump